 In order to prevent a command window to appear when running a scheduled task, use the following steps:

 Search for Task Scheduler, and click the top result to launch the experience.

 Right-click the Task Scheduler Library folder.

 Click the Create Task option.

 In the “General” tab, under the “Security options” section, select the Run whether user is logged on or not option.
 (This is the option that will make the command window not to appear when the task runs automatically.)

-Check the Do not store password option.
-(This is an optional step, but if the task isn’t working, clear this option and supply the appropriate credentials to run the task.)
+Clear the Do not store password option.
+(This is an optional step, but if the task isn’t working, check this option and supply the appropriate credentials to run the task.)

 Once you’ve selected the correct options, continue configuring the task with the command you want to run and schedule, but now every time the scheduled tasks run users will no longer see a command window flashing.

 You can always test the configuration by right-clicking the task and selecting Run.

 While we’re focusing this guide on Windows 10, you can also use these steps on Windows 8.1 and Windows 7.